zenofcodefu/EfCfRepoCover/README.md

 - It's a 'Generic' repository; you can specify any table (poco class) in a database (DbContext), because the methods are generic (no need to write CRUD methods specific to each table (poco class)).
 - The code to use this class is small (e.g one line for a CRUD operation (e.g. 'var bookFound = base.FindEntity(Book, keyValues, libraryDbContext)'), with option to 'saveNow' for each operation).
-- Supports multiple databases without code changes (e.g. MS SQL Server, MySql/MariaDb, SQLite) with database-specific connection resiliency
+- Supports multiple databases without code changes (e.g. MS SQL Server, MySql/MariaDb, SQLite) with database-specific connection resiliency.
+Relatively easy to extend to any database that supports EntityFramework.
 - Allows easy use of 'user initiated transactions' with 'connection resiliency' (i.e. 'retries') without additional coding (hides the code involved to allow user-initiated transactions with 'retry' logic).
+- Straightforward support for stored procedures (including multiple input and output parameters).
 - Allows 'connection resiliency' (i.e. 'retries') for all operations (including 'user initiated transactions').
 	- (Note: Provides kludgy exception workaround/retry code for known EF issue with the EF code base not clearing the SqlParameterCollection used when ExecutionStrategy retry logic occurs.)
 	- (Reference: https://entityframework.codeplex.com/SourceControl/changeset/107283972666babbff10fb7409298f39200acb09 AND http://entityframework.codeplex.com/workitem/2952 ).